Wolfhaize/Discord.JS-for-Noobs/01-first-steps/commands-102.md

 ```

 ## Follow Up Responses
-This is for if you want to send additional responses to the intial response.
+This is for if you want to send additional responses to the initial response.

 ```javascript
 await interaction.reply('Pong!');